Idevswork/idevs-foundation/docs/EntityCqrsExamples.md

 # Entity CQRS Usage Examples

-This document provides comprehensive examples of how to use the Entity CQRS components from your real-estate-platform integrated into the IdevsWork.Foundation framework.
+This document provides comprehensive examples of how to use the Entity CQRS components from your real-estate-platform integrated into the Idevs.Foundation framework.

 ## Overview